FacuConci21/console-menu/README.md

 ![](./doc/example1.png)

 ## Usage
-For include the library, you can copy the `lib` directory or its contents into your project directory.
+For include the library, you can copy the `lib` and `include` directories or its contents into your project directory.
 Then use the `include` directive to call the `Menu.hpp` header file from your source code.

 ```
 #include <iostream>